-Every student majoring in journalism and mass communication must complete a second major, an approved certificate, or a concentration area outside the School of Journalism and Mass Communication.
-Study in the second major or concentration area enables students to acquire a substantial body of knowledge or expertise in a relevant area, learn how another discipline views the world, and/or develop a companion set of skills to those in journalism and mass communication.
+Every student majoring in journalism and mass communication must complete a second area of study.
+The second area of study enables students to acquire a substantial body of knowledge or expertise in a relevant area, learn how another discipline views the world, and/or develop a companion set of skills to those in journalism and mass communication.

 Students must complete the requirements for the journalism and mass communication major (at least 43 s.h.) and must satisfy the school's second major or concentration area requirement in one of three ways.